- Get Involved

-This initiative is aimed to better understand the issues facing addicts and their families, the resources available, and how to engage the community in the solution.
+The United Against Opioid Abuse Initiative is a three-year program in ten Indiana counties that leverages AmeriCorps members in the fight against the opioid crisis.
+The overall goal is to better understand the issues facing addicts and their families, the resources available to them, and how to engage the community in the solution.

-We have been working with community partners, coalitions and stakeholders to gather data, map existing resources and services, identify service gaps and create long-term collaborations to address the crisis.
+We work with community partners, coalitions and stakeholders to gather data, map existing resources and services, identify service gaps and create long-term collaborations to address the crisis.

-As part of this work, we've recently developed a partnership with Northwest Indiana Information Sharing & Security Alliance (NIISSA) to continue the United Against Opioid Abuse work on a regional level.
+We have developed a partnership with the Northwest Indiana Information Sharing & Security Alliance (NIISSA) to launch the United Against Opioid Abuse work to the regional level.

-A newly formed regional Opioid Workgroup will focus on finding regional solutions to combat the opioid crisis.
-This grassroots effort will catalog existing resources, identify service gaps and utilize a disaster response approach to develop solutions with the goal being to reduce overdoses and fill addiction service gaps in Lake, Jasper, Porter, Newton, and LaPorte counties.
+The newly-formed regional Opioid Workgroup focuses on finding regional solutions to combat the opioid crisis.
+This grassroots effort will catalog existing resources, identify service gaps and utilize a disaster-response approach to develop solutions to the crisis.